RanBezen/Iterative_algorithm_SVM_classifier/README.md

 # SVM_Kernel_oneVSall_caltech101
-This project is implementation of one vs all SVM kernel one clatech101 dataset
+This project is implementation of one vs all SVM kernel on clatech101 dataset